 Or anything else that’s important to you.

-When we accept what we can’t control, we free up our energy to do what we can control.
-You can’t control your sibling’s behavior but you can act with integrity and kindness toward other people in your family.
+When we accept what we CAN’T control, we are more free to do what we CAN control.
+You can’t control your sibling’s behavior but you can act with integrity and kindness toward others.
 That’s an action you can take, instead of ruminating about what your brother did/said to you last week.

-During one of our Certification programs several years ago, one of the women here had the assignment of writing the word acceptance on the board and trying to keep it “alive.”
+During one of our programs several years ago, a participant had the assignment of writing the word acceptance on the board and trying to keep it “alive.”
 She had a very strong will.
 Being strong-willed is an asset if you use your energy in a productive way.
 But if you waste your energy, then being strong-willed works against you.
 So she would write the word “Acceptance” on the Buddha board and, of course, it would fade, and then she would write it again.

 Writing